dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 (i) implement a typical LSTM language model architecture (ii) train the language model on a corpus of real data (iii) bring in your own dataset for training
-(iv) grab off-the-shelf pre-trained state-of-the-art language models (i.e. AWD language model) using GluonNLP.
+(iv) grab off-the-shelf pre-trained state-of-the-art language models (i.e., AWD language model) using GluonNLP.

 ## What is a language model (LM)?